-The school district maintains an Internet content filter as does FORZA Education Management.
-All Internet access by all students must utilize these filters to restrict student access to material harmful to minors as defined in the Children's Internet Protection Act (CIPA).
-Public school student use of telecommunications services, through school equipment or authorization, will be supervised.
-District procedures that comply with CIPA guidelines include technology protection measures that block or filter visual depictions that are obscene, include child pornography, or are harmful to minors.
-A parent or guardian wishing to deny access to the Internet must notify the school in writing.
-Unauthorized users of the Internet will be subject to disciplinary action.
+The school district, along with FORZA Education Management, implements Internet content filters to regulate student access to material in accordance with the Children's Internet Protection Act (CIPA).
+All students are required to utilize these filters when accessing the Internet to prevent exposure to harmful content.
+The supervision of public school student telecommunications services, whether through school equipment or authorization, is ensured.
+District procedures, compliant with CIPA guidelines, incorporate technology protection measures to block or filter visual depictions that are obscene, contain child pornography, or are deemed harmful to minors.
+Parents or guardians who wish to restrict their child's access to the Internet must provide written notification to the school.
+Unauthorized Internet usage will result in disciplinary measures being taken.

-Email use by students is not allowed without specific instructional purposes and must be monitored for appropriate content.
+Email use by students is not allowed without specific instructional purposes and must be monitored at all times for appropriate content.
 This use requires prior approval by Parrish Charter Academy to assure compliance with the Children's Internet Protection Act (CIPA) and the Neighborhood Children's Internet Protection Act (NCIPA).

-Unauthorized access, including hacking or other unlawful activities, will result in disciplinary action including cancellation of privileges.
+Unauthorized access, including so-called hacking or other unlawful activities, will result in disciplinary action including, but not limited to, cancellation of privileges.
 Written parental permission is required prior to a student's participation in online programs that transmit personally identifiable information.
 The district will make all reasonable efforts in selecting online programs that ensure the privacy and confidentiality of the student and comply with the Family Educational Rights and Privacy Act (FERPA).
 FERPA requirements will be communicated annually to parents, students, faculty, and staff.